milavdabgar/Cyber-Security/Notes GPT Long.md

 ### Why This Book?

 - **Exam-Oriented:** This book is structured to help you excel in your exams.
 Each chapter is concise, easy to understand, and focuses on key concepts that are frequently tested.

 - **Easy to Memorize:** We use various memory aids, such as mnemonics and short keys, to help you remember important information effortlessly.

-- **Clear and Concise:** The content is written in a simple language, with complex ideas broken down into digestible sections.
-Key points are highlighted using **bold**, *italics*, and bullet points.
+- **Clear and Concise:** The content is written in simple language, with complex ideas broken down into digestible sections.
+Key points are highlighted using bold, italics, and bullet points.

 - **Practical Insights:** Alongside theoretical knowledge, this book includes practical examples and real-world applications to help you understand the relevance of cyber security in everyday life.

 ### How to Use This Book